 The Company limits other benefits to a minimum.
-Typical elements are a car allowance (there are no company cars provided to the members of the Executive Board), a contribution towards health insurance premiums (below CHF 4000 per annum for each Executive Board member) as well as long-term service awards in line with Company policy, as offered to other employees.
+Typical elements are a car allowance, a contribution towards health insurance premiums (below CHF 4000 per annum for each Executive Board member) as well as long-term service awards in line with Company policy, as offered to other employees.
 Those Executive Board members who have been transferred to Switzerland from other Nestlé locations are eligible to receive benefits in line and within the limits of the Nestlé Corporate Expatriation Policy.